Costs lawyers are regulated legal professionals who specialise in law relating to legal costs

 You'll need to have:

-- competence with IT systems and software packages
+• competence with IT systems and legal software

-- the ability to budget for case costs and building in contingencies, forward planning and forecasting
+• the ability to budget for case costs, including contingency planning and forecasting

-- time management skills and the ability to work to tight deadlines
+• time management skills and the ability to meet tight deadlines

-- a willingness to learn and develop new skills as a trainee.
+• a willingness to learn and develop as a trainee.

 Work experience

-Having work experience in an area such as litigation or law costs is very useful.
-This could involve working in the costs department of a law firm, working as a legal intern, a legal assistant or paralegal with a workload that requires costing out claims, budgeting and forecasting.
+Experience in litigation or legal costs is valuable.
+This may involve working in the costs department of a law firm, working as a legal intern or assistant, or as a paralegal with a workload that requires costing out claims, budgeting and forecasting.

-You could consider a work placement or internship in an in-house legal team within an organisation to get a better understanding of how a business operates and the legal processes involved in areas such as company secretary work, compliance, data protection, contracts and costs.
+You could consider a work placement or internship in an in-house legal team within an organisation to develop your understanding of how a business operates and the legal processes involved in areas such as company secretary work, compliance, data protection, contracts and costs.

 Find out more about the different kinds of work experience and internships that are available.